adnankarol/Automated-License-Plate-Recognition/README.md

 # Automated-License-Plate-Recognition

-A repository for training a custom Detectron2-based object detector specifically for car license plate detection.
+A repository for training a custom Detectron2 based object detector specifically for car license plate detection.

 ## Introduction